 Who we are

-Burton Hope was founded in August 2017 It came about after our chairman John Anderson raised awareness via the Burton mail of the plight of local people that needed help.
+Burton Hope was founded in August 2017 It came about after our chairman John Anderson raised awareness via the Burton mail of the plight of local people that needed help and support.

 A local organisation for the local community in and around Burton Upon Trent.